puppetlabs/puppetlabs-iis/README.md

 #### `state`

 The state of the application pool.
-Must be either `Started` or `Stopped`.
+Must be either 'started' or 'stopped'.

 #### `auto_start`